nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: yLTWZGF989c
+  video: T1KEt9qXa0w
   islive: true
   pinned: true
-  title: Sunday Stream - 21st November 2021
+  title: Sunday Stream - 28th November 2021
-  intro: Our service this week is led by Jon Sibley with a talk by Louise Sibley
+  intro: Our service this week is led by Jon Sibley and we'll be livestreaming it
-    and we'll be livestreaming it at 10.30am.
+    at 10.30am.
   showsection: true
 ---